emaphp/eMapper/README.md

 $profile = $user->getProfile(); // returns an AssociationManager instance
 $profile = $user->getProfile()->fetch(); // fetch() returns the desired result
 ```
-Associations also provide a mechanism to query for related attributes.
+Associations also provide a mechanism for querying for related attributes.
 Suppose we want to obtain a profile by its user name.
 We can do this by using a special syntax that specifies the association property and the comparison attribute separated by a doble underscore.

 ```php
 use eMapper\Query\Attr;